How to Sell Your House at Auction

 Why Sell Your House at Auction?

 Selling your house at auction is ideal if you’re looking for a quicker sale.
-Once the auction ends, the buyer must pay 10% of the property price and is required to provide the remaining 90% within a month.
+Once the auction ends, the buyer must pay 10% of the property price immediately and is required to provide the remaining 90% within 28 days.

 Selling at auction is often a good route if your property is in bad condition or needs some TLC.
 Many auction-bidders, such as developers or builders, are on the lookout for a “fixer-upper”.
 This is ideal if your property is considered “unmortgageable” due to its condition - for example, if it has subsidence or has been empty for many years.

 Another reason sellers look to auction houses is the prospect of a bigger sale price than via a traditional estate agent, with the hope that a bidding war could boost the selling price.

 Despite not being the conventional method of selling a property, there has been a peak in interest for property auctions.

 One operator in the market, Auction House reported that 2019 was its most successful year to date, selling more than 3,800 lots across the UK from its network of 40 regional salerooms, at an increased success rate of 77.3%.

 Advantages of Selling a Property at Auction

 - A “Chain-Free” Sale: Property chains are often the biggest cause of delay in buying and selling houses.
 When selling your house at auction, there is no property chain to hold up the process